 Structure & Teaching

-In each year you will spend two-thirds of your study time in Early Childhood Studies courses, with the remaining third in units offered by the Psychology department.
+In each year you will spend two-thirds of your study time in Early Childhood Studies courses, with the remaining third in units exploring psychology.
 In your first year, you will study this programme:

 - Child and Youth Development